oswald2/AURIS/README.md

  * CLTU encoding/decoding with TC randomization
  * TC Transfer Frame encoding/decoding
+ * TC Segment encoding/decoding and segmenting a PUS Packet into TC Segments.
+Basic functions for assembling a packet out of segments is also available

 Current work focuses on the command link.
 Goal is to have a conduit based pipeline of command encoding flowing from a command request -> TC packet -> PUS packet -> segments -> COP-1 -> TC transfer frames -> CLTU -> Transfer Protocol.
 Parts of these are already present, but currently there is no complete pipeline.
 Some code skeletons are available to lay out the types used (e.g. a module defining the data types and then a encoder which contains a conduit to transform the data type to the next layer).

 Current focus is on the COP-1 state machine and the NCTRS protocol to have a first indication of successful transmissions in interworking with spacecraft simulators.
+Also EDEN and C&C support will be added soon.

  ## Building ##